xxUNLINKxx/wizardGame/README.md

 # wizardGame
-A repository of my puzzle game WarpWizard(name might change).
+A repository of my game WarpWizard(name might change).